madhav58tripathi-arch/demo/README.md

 # demo
-this is my first git repository auhor - madhav
+this is my first git repository.
+Author - madhav